thiagocapuano/waves-documentation/en/smart-contracts/video-tutorials-and-articles.md

 ## 1.5 Create MultiSig Account via Waves Client

-[In this tutorial](https://www.youtube.com/watch?v=OIQoheOYJw8), we went through Waves Client advanced features which are:
+In this tutorial, we went through Waves Client advanced features which are:

 1. Get the transaction as JSON.
 2. Attach a script to your account.

 As a first step in our example, we created a script for 2 of 2 MultiSig account, Attach the script to our account via Waves client and then made a transfer transaction with two signatures.

+{%youtube%}OIQoheOYJw8{%endyoutube%}

 ## 1.6 Create MultiSig Account via Waves IDE tools